 Thanks to its sizable vitamin K content, rapini is good for bone health.
 Scientists speculate it takes about 250 micrograms of vitamin K to help keep bones from thinning.
 A one half-cup serving of rapini makes a hefty contribution delivering 217 micrograms.

 Rapini also supplies lutein, an antioxidant that protects the eye's retina from oxidative damage that can lead to age-related macular degeneration and cataract formation.
 Rsearch suggests that people who consume the most lutein from foods have a 20 to 50 percent lower risk of cataracts compared to those whose diets contain the least.

 Include at at least one serving of leafy green vegetables daily diet.

 Here's the nutrient breakdown for one half cup (125 ml) serving of cooked rapini:

 |Vitamin C||31 mg|

 Source: Canadian Nutrient File 2007b

-Rapini is scientifically classified as Brassica rapa, and, though it resembles broccoli is actually closely related to the turnip.
+Rapini is scientifically classified as Brassica rapa and although it resembles broccoli, it is actually closely related to the turnip.